-Consumers who received a notice from Progressive Leasing that their private information may have been involved in a data breach around September 11, 2023, may be eligible to submit a claim for up to $5,000 and credit monitoring from a class action settlement.
+Consumers who received a notice from Progressive Leasing that a data breach around Sept.
+11, 2023, may have compromised their private information could be eligible to submit a claim for up to $5,000 plus a California resident payment and credit monitoring from a class action settlement.
 The cybersecurity incident affected an estimated 216,000 Progressive Leasing current and former customers.

-Prog Leasing LLC has agreed to pay $3.25 million to settle a class action lawsuit.
-The class action alleged that a third party gained unauthorized access to certain Progressive Leasing systems, potentially exposing the personal information of customers.
-Plaintiffs claimed this resulted from negligent data security practices and violations of California statutory law.
+Prog Leasing LLC agreed to pay $3.25 million to settle a class action lawsuit alleging a third party gained unauthorized access to certain Progressive Leasing systems, potentially exposing the personal information of customers.
+The plaintiffs claimed this resulted from negligent data security practices and violations of California statutory law.

 Who is eligible for a Progressive Leasing data breach payout?